collabora-gce/compute-image-tools/test-infra/README.md

 ## Prow and Gubenator
 We use [Prow](https://github.com/kubernetes/test-infra/tree/master/prow)
 to run periodic, postsubmit, and presubmit (PRs) tests on packages in this. repo.
-Our Prow GKE cluster runs in the GCP project, `compute-image-tools-test`.
+Our Prow GKE cluster runs in the GCP project, `main-nucleus-128012`.

 We publish test results to [Gubenator](https://github.com/kubernetes/test-infra/tree/master/gubernator).
-Specifically, we publish test data/logs to the publicly readable GCS bucket, `compute-image-tools-test`.
+Specifically, we publish test data/logs to the publicly readable GCS bucket, `main-nucleus-128012`.

 Links:
 * Prow dashboard http://35.227.234.167/